Creating Topology, BGP, or IS-IS Graphs

 Examples

-• netlab graph creates lab topology graph in Graphviz format
+• netlab graph creates a lab topology graph in Graphviz format

 • netlab graph -e d2 -t bgp creates a graph of BGP sessions in D2 format.

-• netlab graph -t bgp -f vrf creates a graph of BGP sessions with VRF sessions show as dashed lines (more details)
+• netlab graph -t bgp -f vrf creates a graph of BGP sessions with VRF sessions shown as dashed lines (more details)